blax-software/laravel-shop/docs/04-stripe-checkout.md

     ->name('shop.stripe.webhook');
 ```

-## ProductPurchase Updates
+## ProductPurchase and Order Updates

-The webhook handler automatically updates ProductPurchase records with charge information if the columns exist:
+The webhook handler automatically updates ProductPurchase records and creates/updates Order records:

+### Purchase Updates
 - `charge_id` - Stripe Payment Intent ID
+- `amount` - Amount in cents
-- `amount_paid` - Amount paid in dollars
+- `amount_paid` - Amount paid in cents
+- `status` - Updated to COMPLETED, FAILED, or REFUNDED based on event

+### Order Creation and Updates
+When a checkout session is completed:
+1. Cart is marked as CONVERTED
+2. Order is created from cart (if doesn't exist) via `Order::createFromCart($cart)`
+3. Payment is recorded on order via `$order->recordPayment($amount, $reference, 'stripe', 'stripe')`
+4. Order status is updated to PROCESSING when payment is successful
+5. OrderNote records are created for payment events

-These fields are automatically populated from the fillable array on the ProductPurchase model.
+These fields are automatically populated:
+- `payment_reference` - Stripe Payment Intent ID
+- `payment_method` - 'stripe'
+- `payment_provider` - 'stripe'
+- `amount_paid` - Amount paid in cents
+- `paid_at` - Timestamp when payment was received

 ## Error Handling